lryforeal/IESL-Implementation/README.md

-This repository is a method for finding (approximate) Nash equilibria in multiplayer games.
-The method is equivalent to IESL in [1] and also equivalent to single-round DRDA [2] when the base policy is uniform.
+This repository contains an algorithm for finding (approximate) Nash equilibria in multiplayer games.
+The algorithm corresponds to the discrete implementation of IESL in [1], which is also equivalent to single-round DRDA in [2] when the base policy is uniform.

 The directory "original" contains our C++ implementation in the poker (Kuhn poker and Leduc hold'em) and NFG (10 different normal-form games) test environments.
 You can directly compile and execute the programs.